streamflow-finance/js-sdk/README.md

 - `streamflow-app` — React/TypeScript [web application that hosts user interface](https://app.streamflow.finance).
 - `@streamflow/timelock` — a [NPM package](https://www.npmjs.com/package/@streamflow/timelock) used by the web app.
-  Interacts with provided `timelock` program deployed on Solana chain.
+  Interacts with provided `timelock` program deployed on Solana chain. (part of this repository)
-- `timelock` — simple implementation of Solana/Anchor program that integrates `timelock-crate` (described below).
+- `timelock` — simple implementation of Solana/Anchor program that integrates `timelock-crate` (this repository).
 - `timelock-crate` — a crate that provides `create`, `withdraw`, `cancel`, `transfer` stream/vesting contract functionalities out of the box.
 Can be used in other Solana/Anchor programs, as demonstrated here.